 Office of Student Affairs

-The Office of Student Affairs, formally known as the Office of the Associate Deans for Student Affairs, serves to advance the academic, intellectual, and personal development and success of future physicians as they prepare at UT Southwestern for a career in medicine.
+The Office of Student Affairs, serves to advance the academic, intellectual, and personal development and success of future physicians as they prepare at UT Southwestern Medical School for a career in medicine.

 - Create and foster an educational environment that encourages wellness